christianThardy/christianThardy.github.io/finding-similarities-between-friends.md

 It is my goal to make sense of a Facebook Messenger chat group belonging to a group of friends that has been active for about 8 years and I hope to find relationships within each members text to derive an overall view of what those relationships mean to each other.
 The shared meaning within these conversations go back pretty far, and should be reinforced when you look over the entire body of conversational sentences.
 I do not use the word *meaning* as a way to represent strings of words relating to the intent of a speaker per say.
 The meaning I'm after in this analysis is derived from *form* rather than context of use.
 This is to say that we will learn which words are similar in place of commonsense reasoning without truly knowing what each atoms' private mental state infers.

 The overall text fragments within this corpus will be very short, considering the conversations held within the medium are stream of conscious by nature.
 I will explain in great detail, methods of deriving meaning from these short series of sentences using dense, distributed word embeddings by way of deep learning.
 After the text has been cleaned, each word will be mapped onto points in a high dimensional space to further reduce *meaningless* words to obtain *meaningful* words for each user.
 During the text extraction about 25,251 instances from the sum of each users name--originally ending at the 302,733rd instance--was lost.
 In an attempt to label this wealth of data so that it can be included in modeling user sentiment and topics, I propose a binary classification task to classify each users name to their respective text using an attention-based bidirectional long, short term memory recurrent neural network to learn the relevant features of each users text.
-The AB-BiLSTMRNN results will be weighted against engineered features tested on more classical information retrieval and shallow learning techniques such as term frequency inverse document frequency, sparse count vectorization, logistic regression, gradient boosted trees, naive bayes and support vector machines.
+The AB-BiLSTMRNN results will be weighted against engineered features tested on more classical information retrieval and shallow learning techniques such as term frequency inverse document frequency and sparse count vectorization trained with semantically weighted word vectors, logistic regression, gradient boosted trees, naive bayes and support vector machines.

 <br/>